-Amazing Things to do in Girdwood, Alaska
+From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

-Things to do in Girdwood Alaska
+What to do in Girdwood

 Alyeska Aerial Tram

-The Alyeska Aerial Tram takes passengers on a breathtaking 3-7 minute ride that goes 2,300 feet upwards from Alyeska Resort to the top of the mountain it is named after.
 The views from the tram are awe-inspiring, extending for miles on a clear day in every possible direction and giving riders the best views of the “hanging” glaciers and the Turnagain Arm, going all the way into the peaks of the Chugach Mountain Range.
-For those that are not too scared to look down, sightings of animals like bears and moose are pretty common.

 Once you get to the top of the mountain there is a station where guests can sit on the observation deck and get an epic photo or even bring your laptop and work using the free wifi offered on-site.